Subitizing

 A 2006 study demonstrated that subitizing and counting are not restricted to visual perception, but also extend to tactile perception, when observers had to name the number of stimulated fingertips.
-A 2008 study also demonstrated subitizing and counting in auditory perception.
 Even though the existence of subitizing in tactile perception has been questioned, this effect has been replicated many times and can be therefore considered as robust.
 The subitizing effect has also been obtained in tactile perception with congenitally blind adults.
-Together, these findings support the idea that subitizing is a general perceptual mechanism extending to auditory and tactile processing.